 - We obtained an understanding of the legal and regulatory frameworks that are applicable to the Company.
 We determined that the most significant which are directly relevant to specific assertions in the financial statements are those related to the reporting framework (United Kingdom Generally Accepted Accounting Practice), the Companies Act 2006 and relevant tax compliance legislation. - We understood how the Company is complying with those legal and regulatory frameworks by making enquiries of management, those responsible for legal and compliance procedures and through reviewing legal correspondence.
 We corroborated our enquiries through our review of board minutes and discussion with management. - We assessed the susceptibility of the Company's financial statements to material misstatement, including how fraud might occur by meeting with management from various parts of the business to understand where it is considered there was a susceptibility of fraud. - Our audit planning identified fraud risks in relation to management override and inappropriate or incorrect revenue recognition.
-We obtained an understanding of the processes and controls that the Company has established to address risks identified, or that otherwise prevent, deter and detect fraud; and how management monitors that processes and controls; - With regards to the fraud risk in management override, our procedures included journal transaction testing, with a focus on large or unusual transactions based on our knowledge of the business.
-We also performed an assessment on the appropriateness of key judgements and estimates which are subject to management's judgement and estimation, and could be subject to potential bias; and - With regards to the risk of fraud in revenue recognition, our procedures included assessing whether the revenue recognition policies adopted by the Company comply with accounting standards.
-We tested each revenue stream including sample testing of sales transactions in year to supporting evidence such as agreements, evidence of delivery of the performance obligation and cash receipt from the customer.
-We checked a sample of revenue transaction amounts recognised in December 2021 and January 2022, against the date the performance obligation was satisfied to check that revenue was recorded in the correct period.
+We obtained an understanding of the processes and controls that the Company has established to address risks identified, or that otherwise prevent, deter and detect fraud; and how management monitors those processes and controls; - With regards to the fraud risk in management override, our procedures included journal transaction testing, with a focus on large or unusual transactions based on our knowledge of the business.
+We also performed an assessment on the appropriateness of key judgements and estimates which are subject to management's judgement and estimation, and could be subject to potential bias; and - With regards to the risk of fraud in revenue recognition on existence of customers, our procedures included assessing whether the revenue recognition policies adopted by the Company comply with accounting standards.
+We tested a sample of additions to customers during the year and traced them to the supporting evidence such as agreements, evidence of delivery of the performance obligation and cash receipt from the customer.
+We checked a sample of revenue transaction amounts recognised in December 2022 and January 2023 against the date the performance obligation was satisfied to check that revenue was recorded in the correct period.